 2. Show you are more interested in being correct than “right.”
 Be proud when you discover you are wrong.
 You are learning from experience and expanding your knowledge.

 3. When you make a mistake or are wrong about something, be the first to admit it.
 Do it quickly and take a new, more accurate position.
 You are no longer wrong after you change your mind about an incorrect idea.

 4. If people try to correct you, do not assume they are trying to make you wrong.
-Instead, assume they are trying to help you.
-If their intentions seem genuine, accept their help.
+Instead, give them the benefit of the doubt and assume they have good intentions.
+Join them in correcting your facts.